 - shifting on the lower finger, the hand is stronger and more stable

-For all these reasons, in upwards assisted shifts, shifting on the the lower finger and using it as a stepping stone is often easier and safer than sliding up on the higher finger, whereas in downwards shifts the situation is reversed.
+For all these reasons, in upwards assisted shifts, shifting on the lower finger and using it as a stepping stone is often easier and safer than sliding up on the higher finger, whereas in downwards shifts the situation is reversed.
 These advantages are especially useful for shifts up to the Intermediate and Thumb Regions of the fingerboard, which is why we sometimes use the lower-finger intermediate note even in same finger and scale/arpeggio type shifts (see shift types):

 DECIDING BETWEEN CLEAN AND SECURE OR VOCAL AND DANGEROUS

 Our decision will usually be determined by the musical context.
-Is our shift highly expressive, voluptuous and vocal, or is it more gentle and discreet?
+Is our shift highly expressive, voluptuous and vocal, or is it more gentle and discrete?
 The following example is quite a good one for grappling with this decision.
-Here we have several fingering choices: one vocal option (shifting on the new finger) or two discreet options (using an Intermediate note).
+Here we have several fingering choices: one vocal option (shifting on the new finger) or two discrete options (using an Intermediate note).
 Certainly the discreet versions are the more secure ones.